hauze-v/web-dev/mdn-css/styling-text/fundamental-text-styling/NOTES.md

   * `line-through`

 You should note that `text-docoration` can accept multiple values at once, if you want to add multiple decorations simultaneously.

+--- TEXT DROP SHADOWS ---
+You can apply drop shadows to your text using the `text-shadow` property.
+This takes up to four values (properties) as described below:

+  1. The horizontal offset of the shadow from the original text - commonly used with `px`; positive values move the shadow right, and negative values left. (required value)

+  2. The vertical offset which behaves basically the same way as horizontal. (required value)

+  3. The blur radius - a higher value means the shadow is dispersed more widely.
+If this value is not included it defaults to 0 which means no blur.

+  4. The base color of the shadow, which can take any CSS color unit, if not included it defaults to black

+You can apply multiple shadows to the same text by including multiple shadow values separated by commas, for example:

+text-shadow: 1px 1px 1px red,
+             2px 2px 1px red;